kyonides/hiddenchest_linux/README.md

     - `blur_bitmap` - Blurred version of your map.
     - `color_bitmap` - Pick a single color to taint your map.
          - Options are:  :red, :green, :blue, :yellow, :sepia and :gray
-* Sprites now support grayed out and sepia colored versions of their bitmaps!
+* `Sprite` now support grayed out and sepia colored versions of their bitmaps!
 Use a boolean (true or false) to toggle the color effect.
     - `gray_out = boolean`
     - `turn_sepia = boolean`
     - `invert_colors = boolean`
     - `grayed_out?` - In case you need to verify this via script call
     - `sepia?` - In case you need to verify this via script call
     - `colors_inverted?` - In case you need to verify if they were inverted already
-* Use the `module_accessor` method to create module methods, getters and setters all in one!
-Example: `module_attr_accessor :meow` will create the `self.meow` and `self.meow=(value)` methods in a single step.
-Its setter and getter are `module_writer` and `module_reader` respectively.
 * The `Scripts` module allows you to store a Ruby string or symbol as a script ID via `Scripts << :script_name`.
 Once it has been stored there, you can call its methods, i.e. `Scripts.all` or `Scripts.include?(:script_name)` to access the Scripts IDs Array and confirm if it has been included respectively.
 * `RPG::Weather.sprite_max = Number`. where Number is a positive integer number, lets you define the upper limit of the weather sprites like rain or storm or snow effects.
-Currently it is set at 400 sprites, but it could handle even more if deemed necessary.
+Currently it is set at 1000 sprites, but it could handle even more if deemed necessary.
-* `FileInt` class allows you to ask if a file `exist?` even if it is compressed.
+* `FileInt` class allows you to ask if a file `exist?` even if it is compressed or you can call `File#exist_compressed?` instead.
 * `Audio` module includes more methods like `bgm_volume`, `bgs_volume`, `se_volume` and `me_volume`.

 ### Input Module